BG-dev/BG-dev/README.md

 ===========================
 Full-Stack Developer
 --------------------
-A fourth-year student is ready to consider a position as a Full stack developer.
+I'm ready to consider a position as a Full stack developer.
 Able to work on a tight schedule, creative, hardworking and smart.
 * 🌍  I'm based in Minsk, Belarus
 * ✉️  You can contact me at [nik.azizoff2016@gmail.com](mailto:nik.azizoff2016@gmail.com)